victortolbert/vite/README.md

-# Calculator
+# 👨🏽‍💻 Vite Toolkit

-A simple calculator app built to explore new features on Vue 3, like the composition API, in use with Typescript, and tailwind CSS.

-## Built With
+## Includes

-- [Vue](https://vuejs.org) - "A progressive, incrementally-adoptable JavaScript framework for building UI on the web."
+- [Vue](https://vuejs.org) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web
-- [Vite](https://vitejs.dev) - "A build tool that aims to provide a faster and leaner development experience for modern web projects"
+- [Vite](https://vitejs.dev) - A build tool that aims to provide a faster and leaner development experience for modern web projects
-- [Typescript](https://www.typescriptlang.org) - "An open-source language which builds on JavaScript, adding static type definitions."
+- [Typescript](https://www.typescriptlang.org) - An open-source language which builds on JavaScript, adding static type definitions
-- [Tailwind CSS](https://tailwindcss.com) - "A utility-first and fully responsive CSS framework."
+- [Tailwind CSS](https://tailwindcss.com) - A utility-first and fully responsive CSS framework

 ## Demo

-Demonstration online by [GitHub Pages](https://pages.github.com) on this [link](https://lucas-santosp.github.io/calculator/).

 ## Project setup